-Currently in the United States, half of all antibiotic prescriptions for people may be inappropriate.
+Currently in the United States, for people may be inappropriate.
 This means they’re given out for conditions where they can only do more harm than good, like the common cold.

 Also, the routine administration of antibiotics to livestock has been a concern for decades.
 Once used for growth promotion, farmers continue to give animals small amounts of antibiotics daily for disease prevention.

 All told, estimates by the U.S. Food and Drug Administration show 80 percent of all antibiotics sold in the United States are for animals meant for our dinner plates.